MLB commissioner heads to Kansas City to discuss Royals proposed new stadium

 The big pitch from baseball’s top exec comes as we’re just a month from finding out exactly where that stadium would be and getting new renderings of what it would look like.

-The Royals say their surrounding billion dollar privately-funded district could include local restaurants and shops, office spaces, hotels, and a variety of housing opportunities.
+The Royals said their surrounding billion-dollar privately funded district could include local restaurants and shops, office spaces, hotels, and a variety of housing opportunities.

-The Royals say construction will drive jobs and the project long term will improve the economy.
+The Royals said construction will drive jobs and the project long term will improve the economy.

-The team says the first year of the new ballpark will create $185 million more in regional economic output than The K does today.
+The team said the first year of the new ballpark will create $185 million more in regional economic output than The K does today.

-While MLB Commissioner Rob Manfred is expected to reinforce how similar projects have benefitted other communities, some wonder if he could lay out worst case scenarios as he meets with Kansas City community, civic, philanthropic, religious, and political leaders.
+While Manfred is expected to reinforce how similar projects have benefitted other communities, some wonder if he could lay out worst case scenarios as he meets with Kansas City community, civic, philanthropic, religious, and political leaders.

 “I think the public will support it.
-I think the City deserves it I think that’s it’s a great idea and I think I’ll support it as well,” fan Reggie Wagner.
+I think the City deserves it I think that’s it’s a great idea and I think I’ll support it as well,” fan Reggie Wagner said.

 They’ll be asking voters to extend a 3/8 cent sales tax forming part of the public funding for the stadium.
-Some say there will still be questions about on the field performance when that vote is held, likely next spring.
+Some said there will still be questions about on-the-field performance when that vote is held, likely next spring.

 “I think we’ll increase attendance and increase excitement and I think that the administrative leadership will probably work harder and probably have a better chance to put a winner out on the field, I think a lot of people are concerned with win first then you can have this,” Darin said.

-Nick Haake says the team still needs to better address other concerns life traffic.
+Nick Haake said the team still needs to better address other concerns life traffic.

 “I don’t think a lot of people are ready to see Kauffman move.
 Even if the commissioner is coming in town to petition for it, I think its probably business deal than it is an enjoyment experience deal.”